panpanini/mutation-testing/PITCHME.md

 Note:
+confirming code working as we expect

+"this code should behave in a certain way"

+make tests pass
+happy green checkmark

+tests designed to fail

 Unit test are a way of confirming that a certain piece of code is working the way we expect it to work.

 - "this code should behave in a certain way, if it doesn't, then the test should fail"